MacLemon/CongressChecklist/README.md

 ## For when you return home
-- store chocolate at home as an post-event depression antidote
+- store chocolate/chips/crisps at home as an post-event depression antidote
+- Make notes during CCCongress to watch all the lectures you missed on site because you were attending an awesome workshop or were having interesting conversations with people.

 ## Thanks for being awesome